AdobeDocs/experience-platform.en/help/xdm/schema/industries/overview.md

 ## Industry data model ERDs {#erds}

-The industry vertical models represented by ERDs below are intentionally created in a de-normalized fashion and with consideration for how the data will be stored in Platform.
+The industry vertical models represented by ERDs below are intentionally created in a de-normalized fashion and with consideration for how data is stored in Platform.

 For a given ERD, each entity shown in is based on an underlying XDM class.
 For a given entity, each row marked in **bold** represents a mixin or a data type, with the relevant fields it provides listed below in unbolded text.
 The most important fields for a given entity are highlighted in red.